prathii7/Computational-Methods-and-Tools-in-Statistics/Assignment4/README.md

 * Isolated tournament finals to determine how many tournaments each player won.

-* Used a permutation hypothesis test with the *infer* package (no base R functions) to assess whether **winners hit more aces than losers**:
+* Used a permutation hypothesis test with the *infer* package (no base R functions) to assess whether winners hit more aces than losers:

   * Generated null distribution via label permutation
   * Computed p-value from simulated null distribution

-* Constructed win/loss table for every player, filtered to players with ≥5 matches, and identified the **highest win rate**
+* Constructed win/loss table for every player, filtered to players with ≥5 matches, and identified the highest win rate.

 ---